Spring School Programs Poster [PDF/488KB]

 Grades 4-5; 1.5 hrs (maximum 30 students)

-On this interactive cultural program, we invite participants to explore the forest environment through a First Peoples lens.
-From the practice of time-honoured traditions to the effects of colonization, students will better understand the transition of Indigenous peoples from caretakers to protectors.
+On this interactive cultural program, we invite participants to explore the environment through a First Peoples lens.
+From the practice of time-honoured traditions to the effects of colonization, students will better understand the transition of Indigenous Peoples from caretakers to protectors.
 We will identify how stewardship and sustainable practices of First Peoples can help reduce our impact on the environment.
-Offered at Elk/Beaver Lake, Francis/King and Witty's Lagoon regional parks.
+Offered at Offered at Elk/Beaver Lake, Francis/King and Witty's Lagoon regional parks.